hyunminkim0625/MICCAI2026SUB/README.md

 ## 📊 Dataset Preview & Anonymization

-To adhere to the **double-blind review process** and ensure patient privacy, we provide a blinded preview version.
+To adhere to the **double-blind review process**, we provide a blinded preview version.
 The full dataset and original clinical records will be released upon completion of the review process.

 * **`images.zip`**: Contains 4,036 fundus images downsampled to 32x32 pixels.
 Original high-resolution images will be released post-review.
 * **`miccai_review_sanitized.csv`**: Contains labels and clinical parameters.
 Currently, approximately 80% of the data is randomly masked.